thefirstofthe300/Showbot/docs/rfc/002-data-server.md

 #### Go considerations
 Pros:
-- Fast language
-- Statically-typed
+- Fast, lightweight, and statically-typed
 - Simple language to learn and use
 - Get a [highly performant HTTP server stack](https://golang.org/pkg/net/http/) for free